Activated carbon tablets: instructions for adults and children for cleansing, price and reviews. Activated carbon - instructions for use

 • Infectious diseases manifested by vomiting, diarrhea, constipation, dyspepsia);

 It is difficult for small children to swallow a tablet, so the drug is given crushed, in the form of an aqueous suspension.
-In addition, the sorbent is produced in the form of ready-made powder, paste - forms that are more convenient for treating children.
+In addition, the sorbent is available in the form of ready-made powder, paste - forms that are more convenient for treating children.

 Hollywood smile

-Glowing facial skin
+Radiant facial skin

 • Ice tones and refreshes the skin.
 A greater effect can be achieved if crushed charcoal tablets are added to the water before freezing.

-Activated charcoal treatment
+Activated carbon treatment

 The sorbent also has a huge therapeutic effect in case of poisoning with low-quality food products, alcohol, salts of heavy metals, cardiac glycosides, and various chemical compounds.

-The drug is prescribed for dysentery, salmonellosis.
+The drug is prescribed for dysentery and salmonellosis.

-It is successfully used in the treatment of cholecystitis, hepatitis, liver cirrhosis, dermatitis, bronchial asthma, allergies, metabolic disorders.
+It is successfully used in the treatment of cholecystitis, hepatitis, liver cirrhosis, dermatitis, bronchial asthma, allergies, and metabolic disorders.

 To reduce gas formation in the intestines, this drug is recommended to be taken in preparation for an examination or before surgery in the abdominal cavity.